 ‘‘There was evidence of beatings, harshness and cruel incarceration by way of punishment of defenseless and vulnerable boys who were placed in the home, mainly because they were seen to come from dysfunctional backgrounds,’’.

 ‘‘It makes it difficult to understand how all this took place for an extended period of time virtually under the noses of the community of this state.
 The very existence of the Eden Park boys’ home and how it was run was a disgrace.’’

 According to Graham, the Salvation Army “had no intention to do the right thing with me.
 They were made to do it.
 It’s as simple as that”.

-Hysterical shrieks fall on deaf ears as Ellis pronounced guilty of all 13 charges
+Hysterical shrieks fall on deaf ears as Ellis is found guilty of all 13 charges

 In an extraordinary display, Ellis shrieked loudly after each “guilty” verdict, increasing in pitch and volume until he was convulsing wildly, thrashing his legs and screaming.

-Despite his theatrics and ambulances being called to the scene, Ellis was sentenced to 16 years’ jail with a 12 year non-parole period.
-At the age of 76 at time of sentencing it’s unlikely Ellis will ever live to taste freedom.
+Despite his theatrics and ambulances being called to the scene, Ellis was sentenced to 16 years’ jail with a 12-year non-parole period.
+At the age of 76 at the time of sentencing, it’s unlikely Ellis will ever live to taste freedom.